zhva/PortfolioBlogPage/README.md

-# PortfolioBlogPage
+# Blog Webpage

-## Introduction
-This repository contains an example blog web-page with responsive design and semantic elements for my portfolio
+This repository contains an example of a blog web-page with responsive design and semantic elements for my portfolio

-## Technologies
-HTML, CSS, Javascript